yourlocal/PushNotification/README.md

 		// Checks whether Push Notifications are enabled for this Application on the Device pushNotification.areNotificationsEnabled(successCallback, errorCallback, options);

+- Handling Multiple Notifications on Android devices - Since version 2.4.X of this plugin, by default new notifications are stacked in the notification panel and do not replace previous notifications.
+To change this behavior and control which notifications are replaced and which are not, set the notId value as part of the notification's payload.

+  - To always stack new notifications, don't pass the **notId** value.

+			"data": {
+        		"title": "Hello",
+	            "message": "Always stack the notification.",
+	    	}

+  - To always replace existing notifications, use the same positive (> 0) **notId** value for all notifications.

+			"data": {
+	        	"title": "Hello",
+    	        "message": "Always replace the notification.",
+		        "notId": 1 // send the same notId every time }

+  - If your application supports different kinds of push notifications, you can use a mixed approach based on your business logic.
+Notifications that are sent with the same notId value are replaced automatically, so only the last one is visible.
+For the rest of the notifications which should be stacked, just do not set notId.

+			"data": {
+				"title": "Hello",
+				"message": "This notification will be stacked."
+				"notId": 5
+			}

+			"data": {
+				"title": "Hello",
+				"message": "This notification will be stacked."
+				"notId": 6
+			}

+			"data": {
+				"title": "Hello",
+				"message": "This notification will replace the first one with value 5."
+				"notId": 5
+			}

 ##<a name="license"></a> LICENSE

 	The MIT License